-Sales and marketing needs to evolve – it’s time to go inbound
+Sales needs to evolve – it’s time to go digital

 Before the internet, buyers were relatively uninformed.
 The buyer’s journey was pretty much a straight search that was triggered when a buyer recognized a need.
 Now, the trigger can be random and the buyer can conduct their research quickly and easily through the internet.